SYMPOD/SYMPOD/README.md

 conda env --create -f SYMPOD_env.yml
 ```

-Then, install the corresponding version of the torch according to your resources.
+Then, install the corresponding version of torch according to your resources.

 ## :chart_with_upwards_trend: Data Loading and Use